groomsy/quantum-leap-autolayout-demo/README.md

 A small iOS application to demo Auto Layout that happens to reference a great television show (Quantum Leap).

+This application was built to demo my Advanced Layouts with Auto Layout talk at the [Nashville Cocoaheads](https://twitter.com/nashcocoaheads) meetup.
+You can find the slides for that talk [here](http://groomsydev.org/advanced-layouts-with-auto-layout/index.html).
+The slides were exported using Keynote into an HTML presentation.
+To advance slides, click your mouse or use the arrow keys.

 ## Application Content
 Each tab in this application represents a unique challenge that I have encountered while doing iOS development and utilizing Auto Layout.